fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 // Check the help
 $ python main.py --help

-// The command name now is call-users and the help text is "Help from callback for users.".
+// The help text is now "Help from callback for users.".
 Usage: main.py [OPTIONS] COMMAND [ARGS]...

 Options: